NeuroTheoryUMD/NDN/docs/index.rst

 The Neural Deep Network (NDN) is a modeling framework for describing nonlinear computations in experimentally-measured neural data.
 This framework can be used to create feed-forward stimulus processing models as well as latent variable models.
-The code is written using the tensorflow_ library in python.
+The code is written using the tensorflow_ library in python, and is developed and maintained by the `Neurotheory Lab`_ at the University of Maryland under the direction of Dan Butts.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   tutorial-linear-model
-   tutorial-ln-ln-model
+   installation
+   tutorials/tutorials-index
+   source/modules
+   glossary

 Indices and tables
 ==================